 - Shopkeepers can also use AEPS to take payments

 The Aadhaar Enabled Payment System gives you banking facility on the go.
 However, It gives you only basic services.
-These 5 services can be done through the AEPS.
+You can avail these 5 services through the AEPS.

 - Balance Check